PeterEB/coap-shepherd/README.md

 The goal of **coap-shepherd** is to provide a simple way to build and manage a **CoAP** machine network.
 * It is a server-side application framework running on node.js with many network management functions
 * It follows most parts of **LWM2M** specification to meet the requirements of a machine network and devices management
-* Supports funtionalities, such as permission of device joining, reading resources, writing resources, observing  resources, and executing a procedure on a remote device.
+* Supports functionalities, such as permission of device joining, reading resources, writing resources, observing resources, and executing a procedure on a remote device.
 * It follows [**IPSO**](http://www.ipso-alliance.org/smart-object-guidelines/) data model to let you allocate and query resources on remote devices with semantic URIs in a comprehensive manner.
 Here is an example, all these requests is to read a value from the same resource but with different addressing style.

 ```js